The Best Bars in Tasmania: From Hobart to Launceston and Beyond

 Willing Bros.
 Wine Merchants

 It’s a wine bar with enough edge to make the inhabitants of North Hobart feel smug, with a bit of nicely adjudicated roughness (exposed red brick; bare globes hanging artistically above the bar) and a personality-full cast of French, Spanish and Italian wines in the cellar mixing it with the locals.
-Menu-wise, the Mediterranean-leaning food (truffled tortilla; marinated chicken skewers with yoghurt, pepitas and currants) answers the vino’s call.
+Menu-wise, the European-leaning food (handmade gnocchi; Cape Grim beef cheek bourguinon) answers the vino’s call.

 390 Elizabeth Street, North Hobart; (03) 6234 3053